NAU-IoT/Power-Monitoring/README.md

   The HAT will be collecting data from the terminals and the data will be published remotely by using MQTT.

+  Details on how to run the script as a service that runs on boot are included as well.

 ## Components